 Does Georgia Gwinnett College accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Georgia Gwinnett College accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ Georgia Gwinnett College accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Georgia Gwinnett College?